hirademirkol/VulkanFEM/Readme.md

 # Vulkan FEM Solver

-VulkanFEM is a FEM Solver implementation on the GPU using Vulkan.
+VulkanFEM is a Finite Element Method Solver implementation on the GPU using Vulkan.
 For the implementation of the GPU pipeline, [Kompute](https://github.com/KomputeProject/kompute/) is used.
-The problem created for solving is a basic Linear Elasticity Equation, where a voxel model is inputted to create FEM system and solve for displacement.
+The solver implements a Multigrid Preconditioned Conjugate Gradient Algorithm which also leverages the Matrix-Free formulation of a 3D domain.
+The problem created for solving is a basic Linear Elasticity Equation, where a voxel model is inputted to create the FEM system and solve for displacement.

 ## Dependencies